 - Company & insolvency law / corporate recovery

 Experience of claims against directors; derivative actions; unfair prejudice and just and equitable winding up (including unfair prejudice relief under the BVI Companies Act in arbitration); liquidators’ directions applications; pre-emption rights over shares and restrictions on share transfers; and disputes over the validity of corporate restructurings.
+Edmund was the advocate in Callard v Pringle 2 BCLC 505, CA on s.459 (the forerunner of s.994) and is currently part way through the five week split trial of a substantial derivative action in the BVI.

 - Energy & natural resources

-Much of Edmund’s practice is oil and gas related.
+A significant part of Edmund’s practice is oil and gas related.
 Acted for the KRG in a dispute in which damages claimed were a multiple of its GDP, and acted for one of the parties to a joint bidding agreement in Offshore Ghana.

 Acted in numerous disputes over long term supplies of coal from Australia and Indonesia.